govau/service-manual/content/content-strategy/content-management-system/cms-requirements/key-takeaway.md

 ---
 layout: text/callout
 ---
 The outcomes throughout this guidance will differ between open source and proprietary CMS systems.
-It's helpful to ask the same questions of each.
+It's helpful to ask the same questions of each type, whether internally or with a CMS vendor.